heber-silva/CKA-Obsidian-Vault/Workloads/Pod Lifecycle/Container probes.md

 `startupProbe`

 Indicates whether the application within the container is started.
 All other probes are disabled if a startup probe is provided, until it succeeds.
-If the startup probe fails, the kubelet kills the container, and the container is subjected to its [restart policy](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy).
+If the startup probe fails, the kubelet kills the container, and the container is subjected to its [](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy).
 If a container does not provide a startup probe, the default state is `Success`.

 For more information about how to set up a liveness, readiness, or startup probe, see [Configure Liveness, Readiness and Startup Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).